This post has been modified to reflect new information since its original publication.

 Google is how the modern consumer finds your products and services

-According to surveys conducted for the Local Search Association (LSA), 80 percent of Internet users indicated that they had employed the use of a search engine to locate a product within the past week; that number was closer to 90 percent when the survey asked if a person had used a search engine for the same purpose within the past month.
+According to surveys conducted for the Local Search Association (LSA), 80% of internet users indicated that they had employed the use of a search engine to locate a product within the past week; that number was closer to 90% when the survey asked if a person had used a search engine for the same purpose within the past month.

-Though Google is not the only search engine available for consumer use, research collected by the firm Net MarketShare shows that Google represents almost 75 percent of all searches conducted via search engines.
-When it comes to searches performed on mobile platforms, Google represented a full 90 percent of the market share.
+Though Google is not the only search engine available for consumer use, research collected by the firm Net MarketShare shows that Google represents almost 75% of all searches conducted via search engines.
+When it comes to searches performed on mobile platforms, Google represented a full 90% of the market share.

 There are two main reasons that creating a strong Google presence for your business is an important part of operating a modern business.
 The first is that many of your potential clients are likely to use Google when searching locally for products and services or when looking for your company online by name, and it’s important that they are able to find you.
 The second is that by neglecting to create a strong Google presence, you leave your company open for any negative information to shoot straight to the top of the search results when potential clients Google your business.

 To take control of your company’s first page of search results and avoid leaving yourself vulnerable to the damage of a negative online reputation, make sure that the following elements are in place.